Federal judge blocks Trump from firing Fed Governor Lisa Cook, for now

 But Trump is now looking to reshape the Fed's seven-member governing board.
 Trump already has an opportunity to appoint one new member to the Fed's governing board after the surprise resignation of Adriana Kugler in August.

+By removing Cook, Trump hoped to create a second vacancy that he could fill.

-If he ultimately succeeds in that effort, a majority of the board would be Trump appointees.
+If he ultimately succeeds in replacing Cook, Trump appointees would occupy a majority of seats on the Fed board.
 Two Fed governors, appointed by Trump during his first term in the White House, dissented from their colleagues and voted for a rate cut during the last Fed meeting in July.

 The central bank's next rate setting meeting is this coming week.
 The Fed is widely expected to lower its benchmark interest rate by a quarter percentage point in response to a weakening job market.